-For the quarter ending June 30, 2021, recurring cash flows were \$3.0 million, or \$0.48 per weighted average common share, exceeding total expenses and our common distribution by \$0.09 per weighted average common share.
+For the six months ended June 30, 2022, recurring cash flows from our investment portfolio were \$10.7 million, or \$1.54 per weighted average common share, exceeding total expenses and our regular common distribution by \$0.33 per weighted average common share.
+With the interest rates on our CLO debt securities all being floating rate, we could see additional upside to the income our investments currently generate during the second half of 2022 as interest rates continue to rise.